Raising Suicide Awareness and Promoting Suicide Prevention With Chicago Behavioral Hospital

 Saying they feel like a burden to others

 Social withdrawal and isolation

 Depression and other types of mood dysfunction (e.g., increased aggression, shame, guilt, irritability, anxiety)

 Giving items away or saying goodbye to people

 Increased use of alcohol and drugs and other unsafe/risky behaviors

 While there are many causes of suicide, common risk factors include genetic predisposition, major life change or hardship (such as divorce, job loss, financial stress, death of a loved one, or illness), access to firearms and other lethal instruments, and the presence of another mental health condition or a history of trauma and abuse.

-What to do for Your Loved One if He or She Is Experiencing Depression and Suicidal Thoughts
+What to do if Your Loved One is Experiencing Depression and Suicidal Thoughts

 If you believe your loved one is having frequent constant suicidal thoughts or showing signs of depression, have a private conversation with them.
 Let them know you care about them and that you want to be there for them.
 Ask them directly if they are thinking about suicide; sometimes it’s this kind of non-judgmental yet direct communication that “opens a door” for someone and helps them feel comfortable talking.